Michael Massey Player Props: Royals vs. Red Sox

-The Kansas City Royals, including Michael Massey and his .485 slugging percentage over his past 10 games, take on starting pitcher Brayan Bello and the Boston Red Sox at Fenway Park, Monday at 7:10 PM ET.
+The Kansas City Royals, including Michael Massey and his .424 slugging percentage over his past 10 games, battle starting pitcher Kutter Crawford and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-4) against the Phillies.

 Michael Massey Game Info & Props vs. the Red Sox